Policy on Pass/Fail Courses for Undergraduate Students

 If a student earns an F* in a course they have designated as Pass/Fail, both the credits and grade are used in calculating the student’s grade point average.
 The credits do not count toward degree requirements.

-- General education requirements (for students entering before fall 2018, these are sometimes called liberal arts electives)
+- General education requirements (or liberal arts electives)

 - Language requirements